Profumo affair: Aftermath

 After expressing his "deep remorse" to the prime minister, to his constituents and to the Conservative Party, Profumo disappeared from public view.
 In April 1964 he began working as a volunteer at the Toynbee Hall settlement, a charitable organisation based in Spitalfields which supports the most deprived residents in the East End of London.
 Profumo continued his association with the settlement for the remainder of his life, at first in a menial capacity, then as administrator, fund-raiser, council member, chairman and finally president.
-Profumo's charitable work was recognised when he was appointed a Companion of the Order of the British Empire (CBE) in 1975.
-He was later described by Thatcher as a national hero, and was a guest at her 80th birthday celebrations in 2005.
+Profumo's charitable work was recognised when he was appointed a Commander of the Order of the British Empire (CBE) in 1975.
+He was later described by Thatcher as a national hero and was a guest at her 80th birthday celebrations in 2005.
 His marriage to Valerie Hobson lasted until her death on 13 November 1998, aged 81; Profumo died, aged 91, on 9 March 2006.

 In December 1963 Keeler pleaded guilty to committing perjury at Gordon's June trial, and she was sentenced to nine months' imprisonment, of which she served six months.
-After two brief marriages in 1965–66 to James Levermore and in 1971–72 to Anthony Platt that produced a child each, the eldest of whom was largely raised by Keeler's mother, Keeler largely lived alone from the mid-1990s until her death.
+After two brief marriages in 1965–66 to James Levermore and in 1971–72 to Anthony Platt that produced a child each, the elder of whom was largely raised by Keeler's mother, Keeler largely lived alone from the mid-1990s until her death.
 Most of the considerable amount of money that she made from newspaper stories was dissipated by legal fees; during the 1970s, she said, "I was not living, I was surviving".
 Keeler published several inconsistent accounts of her life, in which Ward has been variously represented as a "gentleman", her truest love, a Soviet spy, and a traitor ranking alongside the Cambridge Five.
-Keeler also claimed that Profumo impregnated her and that she subsequently underwent a painful abortion.Keeler, pp. 123 and 134 Keeler died on 4 December 2017, aged 75.
+Keeler also claimed that Profumo impregnated her and that she subsequently underwent a painful abortion.
+Keeler died on 4 December 2017, aged 75.

 Rice-Davies enjoyed a more successful post-scandal career as a nightclub owner, businesswoman, minor actress and novelist.
 She was married three times, in what she described as her "slow descent into respectability".
 Of adverse press publicity she observed: "Like royalty, I simply do not complain".
 Rice-Davies died on 18 December 2014, aged 70.